ros2/rmw_fastrtps/README.md

 ### Change publication mode

-Another way to change easily the publication mode is to use the environment variable `ROS_PUBLICATION_MODE`.
+Another way to change easily the publication mode is to use the environment variable `RMW_FASTRTPS_PUBLICATION_MODE`.
 The admissible values are:
 * `ASYNCHRONOUS`: asynchronous publication mode
 * `SYNCHRONOUS`: synchronous publication mode